How Pros Use Wallets for Context

 A wallet buying early is very different from a wallet buying late.

-Professionals care deeply about when a wallet acts.
+Professionals care deeply about when a wallet acts:

-early buys before attention builds can increase confidence
+Early buys before attention builds can increase confidence

-buys after attention explodes are often late entries
+Buys after attention explodes are often late entries

-partial sells during strength often signal risk management, not weakness
+Partial sells during strength often signal risk management, not weakness

 Without timing context, wallet data is misleading.